 He twists his shoulder at me, giving a flirty shrug.
 "Don't worry, darling, you'll get to taste all my flavors before long."

 Heat fills my cheeks.
 That one got me.
 I try to ignore the blush and pull out one of my daggers, appraising the ropes holding the Gnome.
 With a skilled flip, I launch the dagger at the windmill blade.
 It strikes the rope, but it only unravels halfway.
 I glance over at Astarion.
 "If you could finish me off—finish the job."
-I give a disapproving sigh at my slip.
+I close my eyes and take a deep, disappointed sigh.

 A wide grin spreads across his face, and he pulls out his own dagger, dragging it down the sleeve of my cloak.
 "Whatever you say."
 I get goosebumps.
 He finally lets it fly, cutting the rest of the ropes.
 The gnome drops into my arms like a sack of flour.
 The bastard is denser than I expected, like being unconscious adds a few stone.